THE LATE NELLIE QUINLAN

 During the first years of the Festival of the Galtees in the 1970s and ‘80s, when it was one of the great annual events of North Cork, Nellie could be seen night after night in the festival caravan taking copious notes, writing up results and having everything ready for the coming week’s issue of the ‘Corkman’.
 In those days, she was the only local contact point for the regional and national newspapers.
 Most of her stories came by way of callers to her door and from those wishing to get advertisements into the national and local papers for whom she corresponded.

 Nellie did not suffer fools.
 Hers was a very direct approach which did not always earn her friends.
 She had a capacity to rub people up the wrong way.
 Privately, she saw Mitchelstown for what it was and could comment acerbically on those whom she felt deserved it.
 As a young reporter I was in awe of her.
 On one occasion, referring to something I had written, she advised me that journalists should ‘always temper justice with mercy’.
-I haven’t always succeeded in following that advice but I’ve never forgotten it, and I quote is as a guiding principle for anyone who sit in judgement over others.
+I haven’t always succeeded in following that advice but I’ve never forgotten it, and I quote is as a guiding principle for those who sit in judgement over others.

 Her retirement as press correspondent, following her husband Tom’s death in 1989, marked the end of an era.
-Her apparently sudden decision 18 years ago to move into Corpus Christi Nursing Home came as a shock to everyone who knew her because she was then and for many years later, in very good health.
-She was not seen in public again.
+Her sudden decision 18 years ago to move into Corpus Christi Nursing Home came as a shock to everyone who knew her because she was then and for many years later, in very good health.
+She was never seen in public again.
 At the time of her death at the age of 92, she was the longest resident at Corpus Christi Nursing Home.

 Early in my career, Nellie frequently told me that that when she died, she wanted me to write her obituary.
 I used to laugh it off, as one does, for nobody knows what lies around the corner.
 I'm sure she wouldn't have liked what I've written about her, that was just the way she was, but she might forgive me, sometime.
 Above all, I shall remember her as the last great local press correspondent from Mitchelstown.
 I remember her with affection and in doing so I have tried as best I could to temper justice with mercy.